 From practice we have learned that this category is where things slowly start to get interesting in terms of single effects

 that can be achieved.
+We will have a seperate competition for High-End and Oldschool Platforms.
 Can you create a killer effect in just 32 bytes?

 Tiny Executable Graphics compo